Katja Snoeijs: PSV

-During the 2018–19 season, Snoeijs scored 20 goals in 24 matches for PSV leading the club to a first-place finish.
-Her first goals for the team were a brace against her former team AZ Alkmaar (formerly SC Telstar) lifting PSV to a 5–0 win.
+During the 2018–19 season, Snoeijs scored 20 goals in 24 matches for PSV, leading the club to a first-place finish.
+Her first goals for the team were a brace against her former team VV Alkmaar, lifting PSV to a 5–0 win.
 A week later, she scored another brace in a 5–0 win against SC Heerenveen.
-Snoeijs was the second highest goalscorer in the league — just one goal behind Joelle Smits of FC Twente.
+Snoeijs was in goals in the Eredivisie, just one goal behind Joëlle Smits of Twente.

 During the 2019–20 season, Snoeijs scored 13 goals in 12 matches before the season was suspended due to the COVID-19 pandemic.
 Snoeijs' 13 goals ranked second in the league.

 Bordeaux

-On 22 June 2020, French club Bordeaux announced the signing of Snoeijs on a two-year contract.
-She made her debut for club on 2 August 2020 against Paris Saint-Germain in semi-final of 2019–2020 Coupe de France.
-Despite her scoring a goal in first half, Paris Saint-Germain managed to pull back two goals in second half and progressed to final of the tournament.
+On 22 June 2020, French club Bordeaux signed Snoeijs on a two-year contract.
+She debuted for the club on 2 August 2020 against Paris Saint-Germain (PSG) in the semi-final of 2019–2020 Coupe de France.
+She scored a goal in the first half, but PSG answered with two goals in second half, thus advancing to the tournament final.

 Everton

-On 18 July 2022, Snoeijs joined English club Everton on a permanent deal until June 2024.
+On 18 July 2022, Snoeijs joined English club Everton on a deal lasting until June 2024.
+She scored her first goal for the club in the 8th minute of the 3-0 victory over Tottenham on 14 December 2022.
+She scored a brace in the 3-0 victory over Aston Villa in the 2023–24 FA Cup.

+Snoeijs signed a two-year contract extension with Everton on 25 May 2024.

 International career

-Snoeijs is a former Dutch youth international and has represented under-23 team in past.
+Snoeijs has represented Netherlands at youth level.
+On 28 May 2019, she scored the first ever goal in the history of the Netherlands under-23 team.

 After several call-ups, Snoeijs made her senior team debut on 8 November 2019 in an 8–0 win against Turkey.
-She scored her first international goal on 23 October 2020 in a 7–0 win against Estonia.

-Snoeijs scored her first international hat-trick for the Netherlands on 27 October 2020 in a 6–0 win over Kosovo in a UEFA Women's Euro 2021 qualifying game.
-On 1 December 2020 Snoeijs scored her second international hat-trick again it was in a 6-0 win over Kosovo in a UEFA Women's Euro 2021 qualifying game.
+She scored her first goal on 23 October 2020 in a 7–0 win over Estonia.
+She scored her first international hat-trick on 27 October 2020 in a 6–0 win over Kosovo in a Euro 2022 qualifying game.
+On 1 December 2020, she scored her second international hat-trick, again in a 6–0 win over Kosovo.

+On 31 May 2023, Snoeijs was named in the provisional squad for the 2023 FIFA Women's World Cup.
+She scored one goal in the tournament against Vietnam.
+Netherlands advanced to the quarter-finals before being knocked out in overtime by eventual champions Spain.

+In June 2025, Snoeijs was called up for the UEFA Women's Euro 2025.